rainlanguage/rain-sdk/docs/classes/rainjsvm.md

 ### applyOpFn

 It is a property for overriding the opcodes.
-Need to ba passed at the time of construction because the RainJSVM opcode functions should not change after an instance has be created.
+Need to be passed at the time of construction because the RainJSVM opcode functions should be immutable after an instance has be created.

 <b>Signature:</b>